 Row Covers to Check Out

-- Lightweight All Season Pest Control Thick enough to prevent easy tearing, but light enough to prevent overheating.
+- Lightweight All Season Pest Control A fabric like Summerweight Weight Fabric for Pest Control is thick enough to prevent easy tearing, but light enough to prevent overheating.
 Nice for use over problem crops like cabbage and potatoes.
 Can also be used over tough crops, like eggplant, that need insect pollination, once the fruits have been formed.

 Listed as letting 85% of sunlight through to your plants and providing frost protection down to 28° F.

-- Frost Protection Season Extender A slightly heavier cover with better tear-resistance.
+- Frost Protection Season Extender A slightly heavier cover, like the All-Purpose Garden Fabric, with better tear-resistance.
 Since it only lets in 70% of sunlight and traps more heat, this weight is best used as a season extender, rather than all season pest control.
 Also protects against frost down to 28 degrees F.